geopm/geopm/service/docs/source/geopmlaunch.1.rst

                                 names and domain names given for this parameter are specified as in the :doc:`geopmread(1)
                                 <geopmread.1>` command line interface.
---geopm-trace path              The base name and path of the trace file(s)
+--geopm-trace path              .. _geopm-trace option:

-                                generated if this option is specified.
+                                The base name and path of the trace file(s) generated if this option is specified.
 One trace file is generated for each compute node used by the application containing a